thomasWeise/bookbuildeR/README.md

 The core facility is the hierarchical inclusion and referencing of files, which allows for a more 'decentralized' working method, where the global book structure results from the locally included files and does not need to be known in the root document.
 Thus, you can more easily modify the book structure by including files and nesting folders in your current working position without going back and forth to the main document.
-These allow, for instance, to define and reference proof/definition/...-like environments that are converted to markdown.
+These commands also allow you to define and reference proof/definition/...-like environments that are converted to markdown.

-Furthermore, it allows dynamically linking to a "source code repository".
+Furthermore, it allows for dynamically linking to a "source code repository".
 Let's say you write a book about Java.
 You would then probably want to have a lot of programming examples.
 You can keep these in a separate source code repository, e.g., on GitHub.
 This repository could also feature build and test scripts, etc., and could be a fully functional application or library.
 The book's sources then can reside in a different repository and are thus separate from the programming code examples.
-You can specify this repository as `codeRepo` in the book's YAML metadata.
+You can specify this repository as `codeRepo` in the book's [YAML](http://en.wikipedia.org/wiki/Yaml) metadata.
 The source code repository is automatically cloned during the book building process and all of its files are accessible.
 You even have access to the commit id of the source code repository, so that you can print it in the book and thus allow the readers to go back to exactly the right version of the code even if you further improve the code in the future.